 A tip about cotton swabs

 Some ear infections clear up on their own without the need for a prescription.
 You can treat mild outer and middle ear infections at home, using over-the-counter medication for symptoms like pain and inflammation.
 Using heat can also provide some pain relief, such as placing a warm washcloth over your bothered ear.
 Chewing gum can help relieve air pain caused by a change in air pressure.
-If you have an ear infection that is accompanied by a fever, or your symptoms persist, stop by your local vybe urgent care and be seen today.
+If you have ear pain that is accompanied by a fever or your symptoms persist, stop by your local vybe urgent care for ear infection treatment.